AnnieWannie/Photo_UploaderJS/README.md

 ## Click [HERE](https://image-time-capsule.herokuapp.com) to interact with the website and leave your own image :)

-**Use 'npm run uploader' in the terminal when working directory is at the root to initialize the website.**
+**Use 'npm run start' in the terminal when working directory is at the root to initialize the website if you wish to run locally.**

 A website that allows photos to be uploaded, saved, and retrieved.